 This letter constitutes an expression of intent and not a contractual obligation.
 We understand that the non-Federal interest or the Corps may opt to discontinue the project development process prior to the execution of the Project Partnership Agreement (PPA), which occurs at the end of the Planning, Design, and Analysis, prior to award of a construction contract.

-If you need additional information, please contact me at (831) 658-5651.
-We look forward to working with the Corps on this portfolio of projects.
+If you need additional information, please contact me at (831) 658-5600.

-David J. Stoldt
+David J. Stoldt General Manager